 I don't know much about this, but its entirely possible that he did do good work in this area.
 Also, I think that the PACE CBT guidelines include a section about hyperventilation causing fatigue, so this tale is one which those taking a psychosocial approach to CFS still seem happy to use when it suits them,

 I'm not sure exactly what he's referring too.
-There was work which claimed that cognitive difficulties in CFS were likely to be the result of reduced effort, didn't seem terribly convincing, and now seems to have been contradicted by more recent research.
+There was work which claimed that cognitive difficulties in CFS were likely to be the result of reduced effort or anxiety, didn't seem terribly convincing, and now seems to have been contradicted by more recent research.
 I can't really comment here as I'm not sure if I read the specific paper he thinks made a substantial contribution to our understanding of CFS.
 I have read some of his work in this area that I thought was poor, but he probably did some worthwhile pieces too.

 I guess that's an achievement, by the standards of CFS research, although checking to see if people with an illness get better doesn't sound like a particularly great intellectual leap.
 I couldn't find the actual paper, and did google for this one.
 The recent Crawley papers in this area seem to have been written primarily to try to get more money for her treatment centres, and Wessely does seem to be rather implying that there are more effective treatments available for CFS than is the case, but the papers could have been a more genuine achievement, and less of an exercise in spin.